-Goldwyn strives to deliver high quality teaching to meet the needs of all students.
+Goldwyn 6th Form College strives to deliver high quality teaching to meet the needs of all students.

 However, sometimes students will not make expected progress despite high quality teaching targeted at their specific area(s) of difficulty and may need additional support.
-This may include support from Specialist Teachers or Teaching Assistants, within the classroom, in small groups or 1:1, focused on
+This may include support from Teaching Assistants, within the classroom, in small groups or 1:1, focused on

 - reading and spelling skills, including phonics.

-- · reading for meaning.
+- reading for meaning.

-- handwriting or keyboarding skills.

-- · maths skills.
+- maths skills.

 - speech and language skills.

-- social communication skills.
+- · social communication skills.

+- promoting good mental health.

+- life skills.

 Occasionally, a student may need more expert support from an outside agency such as Speech and Language Therapy Services, Occupational Therapy Services or CAMHS.

-In this situation, parents or carers will be contacted so that a referral can be completed and forwarded to the appropriate agency.
-After a series of observations and / or assessments, a programme of support may be facilitated by specialists and / or provided to Goldwyn and advice and guidance provided to parents or carers.
+Where these needs are identified in the student's EHCP before joining Goldwyn 6th Form College, an appropriate support plan will be agreed with local authority services or independent professionals.
+Where needs are identified after a student has joined Goldwyn 6th Form College, they will be discussed with the student and parents or carers to agree that a referral is made to local authority services or independent professionals.
+After a series of observations and / or assessments, a programme of support may be facilitated by specialists and advice and guidance provided to Goldwyn 6th Form College and parents or carers.

-In Key Stage 4, students may need extra support during exams - these are called Access Arrangements.
+Some students may need extra support during exams - these are called Access Arrangements.
 Evidence of these needs will usually already be detailed in the student's EHCP and / or Provision Plans as the student's normal way of working.
 However, in some instances, there may be a need for specialist assessment.

 Sometimes, a student will have such complex needs that they will find it extremely difficult to cope, even with the small setting and high level of adult support available in specialist provision.
-Goldwyn may need to request additional funding for 1:1 learning support or consider a change to their educational pathway.
+Goldwyn 6th Form College may need to request additional funding for 1:1 learning support or consider a change to their educational pathway.

-f) how does the school enable students with special educational needs to engage in activities of the school (including physical activities) together with children who do not have special educational needs?
+f) how does the college enable students with special educational needs to engage in activities of the college (including physical activities) together with students who do not have special educational needs?

-Goldwyn views enrichment activities, student-led learning and educational visits as an important part of the curriculum.
+Goldwyn 6th Form College views enrichment activities and educational visits as an important part of a holistic curriculum.
 Such activities are regularly used as rewards, to improve social skills or to develop subject knowledge.